WebAssembly/spec/document/core/appendix/algorithm.rst

 .. note::
    Various instructions not shown here will additionally require the presence of a validation :ref:`context <context>` for checking uses of :ref:`indices <syntax-index>`.
-   That is an easy addition and therefor omitted from this presentation.
+   That is an easy addition and therefore omitted from this presentation.

 .. code-block:: none